dlh01/international/assets/plugins/wordpress-reset/readme.txt

 == Upgrade Notice ==

+= 1.3.2 =
+Support PHP versions below 5.3.0, by not using lambda function creation in add_action for admin_notices

 = 1.3.1 =
+Fix sql query, so that _ isn't being used as a single character match

+= 1.3 =

 Fixes a deprecated notice in WordPress 3.3, removed the $auto_reactivate variable, and look for REACTIVATE_WP_RESET to be defined in wp-config.php, as well as the ability to activate additional plugins using a global $reactivate_wp_reset_additional array defined in wp-config.php

 == Changelog ==

+= 1.3.2 (2012-02-13): =
+* Support PHP versions below 5.3.0, by not using lambda function creation in add_action for admin_notices

 = 1.3.1 (2012-01-29): =
 * Apparently in a LIKE query, an underscore matches a single character, so we must escape it